How to Create SVG Files Programmatically in C# .NET

 svgDoc.RootSvg.ViewBox = view;

-Finally, save the content to an SVG file as below:
+Finally, save the content to an SVG file using the Save method, as seen below:

 svgDoc.Save("Logo.svg");